anionDev/ProjectTemplates/Templates/Conventions/BranchingSystem/GitFlow.md

 Additionally, when merging to `main` a git-tag (containing the version-number) on the merge-commit must be created.

 When merging to `stable` then the build-artifact created by the build-pipeline immediately before is supposed to be released.
-When mergint to `stable` then the merge-commit is not allowed to be git-tagged.
+When merging to `stable` then the merge-commit is not allowed to be git-tagged.
 The reason for that is that the commit on a `stable`-branch is treated as release.
 And a release (in this sense) is based on a version which is already defined by the latest `main`-branch's version which is contained in the `stable`-branch.
 There may be commits "between" the `main`- and the `stable`-branch if (and only if) commits will be done on the `release`-branch in the context of the merge-request from `main` to `stable`.